fenasti/vinop_p5/README.md

 - Django-crispy-forms: A Django package that helps with creating dynamic and styled forms

-- Django-summernote: Editor for the Django admin that allows rich-text editing.
+- Boto3: Allowing the application to interact with AWS services like S3 for file storage.

+- Pillow: A Python Library that allows image processing within Django applications.

 - Gunicorn: Python translator for running Django applications in production environments.

 - Psycopg: A PostgreSQL adapter for Python, allowing Django to interact with a PostgreSQL database.

-- Whitenoise: A middleware that helps serve static files directly from Django in production environments like Heroku.
+- Stripe: Enable payment processing for purchases.

 ## Testing